osmontrouge/osmybiz/README.md

 ### Adding new language

-1. Add the new langauge file from https://www.transifex.com/openstreetmap/osmybiz/ into ./src/locales/
+1. Add the new language file from https://www.transifex.com/openstreetmap/osmybiz/ into ./src/locales/

 2. Modify a copy of another language file found under ./src/assets/tags/ using the translation found here https://github.com/openstreetmap/iD/tree/master/dist/locales

-3. In main.js import the json from ./tags/ and add it in the messages list, keep both in alphabetical order.
+3. In main.js, import the json from ./tags/ and add it in the messages list.
+Keep both in alphabetical order.

-4. last in ./components/shared/LanguageDropDown.vue add the language too SUPPORTEDLANGUAGESOPTIONS
+4. Lastly, add the language in ./components/shared/LanguageDropDown.vue to SUPPORTEDLANGUAGESOPTIONS.